dali-lab/build/milestones/week07/add-delight.md

 published: true
 ---

+Merge the user’s interactions with the interface, both stylistically and functionality.
 Add delight by infusing motion (i.e. **microinteractions**) and thoughtful **copy**.

-If you have an interaction-heavy project, start to develop the Interaction Design (IxD).
-Take care to select the [appropriate prototyping tool](http://www.prototypr.io/prototyping-tools/) for this.
-For detailed interactions recommended tools are Proto.io, Principle, or Framer.
-Look ahead to next week where you'll be adding delight, and pace yourself accordingly (i.e. there's time for an animated loading page next week!).

-* Motion
-Some quick places where you can add motion could be:
-  * Transitions (content changes/user moves to another screen)
-  * Graphical animations (like the a spirit animal dance)
-  * Microinteractions
-    * These are tiny details of useful feedback that can help the user love interacting with your product.
-    * Present when the user is interacting with an element or waiting for an action to complete.
+Benefits:
+  * helps guide the user between states, adding focus between elements
+  * infuses fun and delight for the user

+Guidelines:
+* Motion can be **directly built in code** by finding examples for developers and tweaking until it feels right.
+* For something specific and **designed from scratch**
+  * Use a prototyping tool like [Proto.io](https://proto.io/) or an animation tool like [Adobe After Effects](https://helpx.adobe.com/after-effects/tutorials.html).
   * Identify the *trigger* that initiates the microinteraction, the *rules* to determine what happens, and the *feedback* of what happens.
-Lastly, determine if it *loops, modulates, or ends* after one event.
+  * Determine if it *loops, modulates, or ends* after one event.

-The motion can be *directly built in code* by finding examples for developers and tweaking until it feels right.

-For something specific and designed from scratch (keep the scope small here - think just one little moment or element!), use a *prototyping tool* like [Proto.io](https://proto.io/) or an *animation tool* like [Adobe After Effects](https://helpx.adobe.com/after-effects/tutorials.html).
+## Tasks:
+  * Introduce intentional moments of motion
+    * Transitions - content changes/user moves to another screen
+    * Graphical animations - like the a spirit animal dance
+    * Microinteractions - tiny details of useful feedback that can help the user love interacting with your product.
+  * Clean up copy
+      * Personalize the text to unify the "feel" of the product
+      * Add microcopy - little unexpected moments of text, like a voiceover
+      * Alleviate worry - custom messages to the user go a long way

+### Examples:
   * System status (keep your user informed about what is going on)
   ![](https://cdn.dribbble.com/users/50261/screenshots/1429143/upload.gif)